metrue/fx/README.md

 and you can list your infrastructure with `fx infra list`

-## Use Public Cloud Kubernetes Service
+## Use Public Cloud Kubernetes Service as infrastructure to run your functions

 * Azure Kubernetes Service (AKS)